crs4/seal/docs/installation_ubuntu.rst

   sudo apt-get update

   sudo apt-get install openjdk-6-jdk python protobuf-compiler \
-  libprotobuf7 libprotoc7 python-protobuf ant ant-optional g++ \
+  libprotobuf7 libprotoc7 python-protobuf ant ant-optional \
-  libboost-python-dev
+  libboost-python-dev build-essential

 The run-time dependencies **need to be installed on all cluster nodes**.
 As